googlefonts/science-gothic/README.md

 ### 18 September 2019

 Added UFO sources, and first variable TTF built from UFO + FontMake (with latest FontMake and Python) rather than from exporting from FontLab.
 Although FontLab VI uses UFO + FontMake internally for its variable font generation, it uses an older version of FontMake.
-This approach makes it easier for future development to be made with any UFO-compatible font editor.
+The UFO + FontMake approach makes it easier for future development to be made with any UFO-compatible font editor.
 See https://github.com/tphinney/science-gothic/issues/91 for details.

 49% done glyph design work.